 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude. images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.
 Below are some safeguarding issues all staff should be aware of.
-Additional information on these safeguarding issues and information on other safeguarding issues is included in Annex 8
+Additional information on these safeguarding issues and information on other safeguarding issues is included in Appendix 9.